apache/yunikorn-site/docs/user_guide/resource_quota_mgmt.md

 To help support this grouping case a parent queue can be tagged on a namespace.

 ### Configuration
+The configuration for this functionality consists of two pieces:
+1. the mapping rule
+1. the namespace annotation

-Apply the following configuration to YuniKorn's configmap:
+First we set the following configuration to YuniKorn's configmap:

 ```yaml
 partitions: